-Funny as it sounds, something some outlets or USB ports just don't work.
-That's especially true if you're plugging into a wall or computer you've never plugged into before, but can also happen if an electrical or other problem occurs in your regular outlet or port.
+Funny as it sounds, sometimes outlets or USB ports just don't work.
+That's especially true if you're plugging into a wall or computer you've never plugged into before.
+It can also happen if an electrical or other problem occurs in your regular outlet or port.

-So, try plugging into a different outlet or USB port and see if your iPhone or iPad starts to charge.
+So, make sure you try plugging into a different outlet or USB port and see if your iPhone or iPad starts to charge.
 If it does, you're good.
-If not, go on to the next step.
+If not, keep reading.